-Hatpins As Deadly Weapons
+Hatpins Turn Into Deadly Weapons

 - Stick the sharp end of the pin through the hat gently while it sits on your head.

-Types of Antique Hatpins
+Popular Types of Antique Hatpins

 Working Girl Hatpins

-Plique-a-Jour Enamel Hatpins
+Plique-à-Jour Enamel Hatpins

-Hatpins That Serve As Vanities
+Hatpins That Serve as Vanities

 Art Nouveau Hatpins